curbengh/curbengh.github.io/source/_posts/dns-dhcp-logs-openwrt.md

      - Encryption: WPA2-PSK (some IoT devices are not compatible with WPA2+WPA3 mixed mode)
      - Key: _changeme_

-### Assign a LAN port to untrusted network
+### Assign a LAN port to untrusted network (if applicable)

-If an untrusted device needs wired connection, we can assigned a LAN port to the untrusted network created in the previous section.
+If an untrusted device needs wired connection, we can assign a LAN port to the untrusted network created in the previous section.

 1. Network > Interfaces ("/admin/network/network") > Devices tab > Configure "br-lan" > Bridge ports > untick the relevant switch port.
 2. Network > Interfaces ("/admin/network/network") > Interfaces tab > Edit "untrustedlan" > Device row > select the relevant switch port.